elasticdotventures/dotfiles/README.md

 Built on top of the _b00t_ template.
 Plans to compile a variety of unique reporting summarized using _b00t_ notation to quickly assess project quality, code sentiment analysis and identify weak spots.
 Presently this is done with tabnine, etc.

-# Future: leverage eBPF
-Future plans include using the eBPF Linux Kernel filter for fast (kernel level) debugging and monitoring (learning patterns of good and bad transactions).
-In this capacity multi-facet ideogram commands are universally better suited than English which would require an extensive level of cost-intensive NLP to be as-effective.
-In this capacity _b00t_ saves money with a higher (better) payload to transmission size of packets.

 # What is Idempotence & Determinism?
-The primary "preferred" pattern for operational code is to operate with as much idempotence as possible.
+The primary "preferred" pattern for operational code is to operate with as much idempotence (isolation) as possible.
 Also to have the option of both deterministic and non-deterministic business/application logic.

 https://en.wikipedia.org/wiki/Idempotence
 Idempotence (UK: /ˌɪdɛmˈpoʊtəns/,[1] US: /ˌaɪdəm-/)[2] is the property of certain operations in mathematics and computer science whereby they can be applied multiple times without changing the result beyond the initial application.